 So you’ve decided to take the next step on your fitness journey and work with a professional who can help you reach your health and wellness goals.
-Not only does having the support of a personal trainer keep you more motivated and accountable when it comes to weekly workouts, but he or she can also play a role in helping you maximize your time at the gym, prevent injury and see more consistent results.
+Not only does having the support of a personal trainer keep you more motivated and accountable when it comes to weekly workouts, but they can also play a role in helping you maximise your time at the gym, reduce the risk of injury and see more consistent results.

 But there’s a fine line between making a sound investment in your future fitness success and simply throwing money out the window on something that doesn’t work.
 The difference?
 Knowing how to choose the right person who will help you set the correct goals to achieve your desired results.

 Therefore, it’s crucial to do your due diligence as you go about choosing a trainer; all it takes is a little legwork to determine whether or not someone will be a good fit for your needs.
 After all, it’s called “personal” training for a reason — working closely together creates a bond that will help you to stay engaged and motivated throughout the process.

 Ask the trainer for names, phone numbers and even testimonials of other clients he or she has worked with that share traits and goals that are similar to yours.
 It makes sense to select a trainer who has worked with clients similar to you or perhaps matches your physical traits (e.g.,sex, age and body type).
 This allows the trainer to empathise and understand your unique challenges and needs.

 Ask fellow members of your health club or friends who are currently working with trainers for their recommendations and enquire whether the trainer was professional, punctual and prepared, and whether each of them felt their individual needs were addressed.